 How often do you need panoramic dental x-rays?

 Your dentist will determine how often you need a dental x-ray based on your oral health and history.
 High-risk patients may need dental x-rays every six months, while patients with healthy oral history may only need an x-ray once every few years.
 This article shows the ADA's recommendations for patient selection for dental x-rays.

 How much does a panoramic dental x-ray cost in the US?

 If you have dental insurance, you may pay little or nothing for your panoramic dental x-ray.
-Check out or Medicaid guide to see if you are eligible for state-funded dental insurance.
+Check out or dental Medicaid guide to see if you are eligible for state-funded dental insurance.

 If you have no insurance, panoramic dental x-rays cost anywhere from $100-$200.
 Prices depend a lot on the location of your dentist and their business overheads.